22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 ingredients for soft pretzels

-The baking soda in this recipe is not used for leavening.
-Rather, it is dissolved in boiling water and used as a dipping solution for the pretzel bites prior to baking.
-Quickly soaking the pretzels in this solution gives the pretzel bites a rich brown crust and distinct pretzel flavor.
+• Baking Soda: Dissolved in boiling water to make a dipping solution for the pretzels prior to baking; gives the bites a rich brown crust and distinct pretzel flavor.

 Step-by-Step Instructions